• Skip to primary navigation

 How to Assemble the White Peach and Cherry Galette

-First, heat oven to 400° F. Then, remove the dough from the freezer and place it on a lightly floured surface.
-Use a rolling pin to roll dough into a 12-inch wide circle and gently place onto a baking sheet.
-Then, use a slotted spoon to transfer the peach and cherry mixture onto the center of the dough circle, leaving the syrup in the bowl.
-Arrange the fruit such that there are 2 inches of dough around the perimeter.
-Lightly drizzle a couple of tablespoons of the syrup on top of the fruit center.
+• Heat oven to 400°F. Then remove the dough from the freezer and place it on a lightly floured surface.
+Roll dough into a 12-inch wide circle and gently place onto a baking sheet.
+Spoon the peach and cherry mixture onto the center of the dough circle, leaving the syrup in the bowl.
+Leave a 2-inch perimeter of dough around the fruit.
+Lightly drizzle 2-3 tablespoons of the syrup on top of the fruit center without drenching the fruit in syrup.

-Once the fruit is arranged, gently fold the sides of the 2-inch pie dough perimeter inward and onto the fruit filling.
-Place the baking sheet on the middle rack in the oven and bake for 45 minutes or until the crust is golden brown.
+• Gently fold the sides of the 2-inch dough perimeter inward and onto the fruit filling.
+Then place the baking sheet on the middle rack in the oven and bake for 45 minutes or until the crust is golden.

-Once the galette is done baking, remove it from the oven and allow it to cool for at least 10 minutes.
-Then, slice and serve with ice cream or crème fraîche.
+• Remove from the oven and allow to cool for 10 minutes.
+Then slice and serve with ice cream or crème fraîche.

 Variations